Error¶

 Error Details¶

-In the Error Details, you can view the specific content of the error.
+In the error details, you can view the specific content of the error.

-Sourcemap Transformation¶
+Sourcemap Conversion¶

 Note: Currently, only Web-type applications support Sourcemap configuration in RUM.